 The elliptical trainer is a great way to get a low-impact cardio workout.
 You can find them at most every gym.
 The movement is similar to running, yet you are not getting the same high impact of pounding the pavement that you do when running.

 Like cycling and any other workout, you will want to plan your cardio workout in advance because otherwise, you may not perform your best.
 When you have a plan, you are more likely to stick to that plan, even as the workout gets tougher and you feel fatigue.

-One of my favorite cardio workouts is running.
-I love how I can enjoy the outdoors and get to know an area when I travel by taking a run.
+One of the best cardio workouts is running.
+You can enjoy the outdoors and get to know an area when you travel by taking a run.
 Of course, the treadmill is another way to get in a great run.
 There’s many great running tips for beginners, such as when using the treadmill, remember to set the incline at a 1 percent grade to better mimic outdoor running terrain.

 Running has picked up in popularity over the past few years.
-While it may not be for everyone, I have met so many of my patients who never thought they would run in their lives to completing their first 5k or marathon, for that matter.
-In fact, my mom is one of those people!
+While it may not be for everyone, many people who never thought they would run in their lives are now training for their first 5k or marathon.

 Stair Machine (Stair Master or Step Mill)